Memphis-style ribs - Creation Studios

 ABOUT THE CONTEST

-Part of the month-long Memphis In May International Festival (that's where the international salute we mentioned comes in), the World Championship Barbecue Cooking Contest is often called the “super bowl of swine.”
+Part of the month-long Memphis In May International Festival, the World Championship Barbecue Cooking Contest is often called the “super bowl of swine.”
 In local lingo, we just call it "barbecue fest."
 Every year, it brings together thousands of smoke masters, amateur and professional, looking to be crowned kings and queens of barbecue.

 Organized into cooking teams (more than 250 teams, in fact, representing dozens of states and foreign countries), these competitors enter into a wide variety of categories, including whole hog, ribs, shoulder, hot wings, beef, poultry, seafood, sauce and "exotic."
 They can cook with either charcoal or wood, but absolutely no propane, liquid, gas or electricity may be used in preparing the meat: the World Championship Barbecue Cooking Contest is strictly about the subtle science (and art) of smoke.
 Oh, and $100,000 in prizes, not to mention bragging rights, are at stake.